YanchikFox/ClothingShop-API/README.md

 ## Useful tips

 - For local Android emulator testing, expose the API using the host machine's IP address or a tunnelling service such as ngrok.
-- Passwords are hashed using bcrypt with 10 rounds.
-You can adjust the salt rounds in [`server.js`](server.js) if you need stronger hashing.
-- All cart endpoints require a valid JWT token, which the mobile client stores via DataStore.